 Due to lack of funding sources, the City of Sanford does not administer any internal programs or services that provide a direct benefit to homeless persons.
 Seminole County, in partnership with three local non-profit homeless services providers, anticipates providing ESG funding to increase efforts of addressing the needs of homeless persons who are in need or are currently residing in emergency shelters or transitional housing facilities.
-During the FY 2018-2019 program year the Seminole County provided ESG funding to the Rescue Outreach Mission, Safehouse of Central Florida, and Recovery House for eligible operation and maintenance expenses to assist approximately individuals that are homeless, including victims of domestic violence and those in need of substance abuse treatment.
+Rescue Outreach Mission, Safehouse of Central Florida, and Recovery House provide assistance for individuals that are homeless, including victims of domestic violence and those in need of substance abuse treatment.
 Homeless persons within the City of Sanford are eligible for assistance through these organizations, and while specific numbers of City of Sanford residents that received shelter as a result of this ESG funding is not documented, it is expected that a portion of their beneficiaries were City (or formerly City) residents due to the close proximity to the shelter facilities.